grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### angular_support_enabled

-This currently defaults to `true` but will default to `false` in a future release.
-When set to false the angular framework and support components will not be loaded.
+This is set to false by default, meaning that the angular framework and support components will not be loaded.
 This means that all [plugins]({{< relref "../../developers/angular_deprecation/angular-plugins" >}}) and core features that depend on angular support will stop working.

 The core features that depend on angular are: